vvaltchev/tilck/README.md

 read-only support for FAT16 and **FAT32** (used for initrd) allowing memory-mapping of files, and a nice **sysfs** implementation used to provide a full view of ACPI's namespace, the list of all PCI(e) devices and Tilck's compile-time configuration.
-Clearly, in order Tilck to be able to work via multiple file systems like that, it has a simple **VFS** implementation as well.
+Clearly, in order to work with multiple file systems at once, Tilck has a simple **VFS** implementation as well.

 #### Processes and signals
 While Tilck uses internally the concept of thread, multi-threading is not currently